You are here

 Provide email addresses for two referees on the application form.
 Referees should be familiar with the work in your portfolio, your academics or your professional work ethic.
 When possible, at least one reference should be from a teacher with whom you have studied.

 All Portfolios should be submitted digitally through the application.
+Please submit work as individual images/videos.
+Book format is discouraged as it detracts from the artwork.

 Interviews are an important component of the MassArt Graduate Admissions process.
 After an initial review of applications, select candidates will be invited to interview with faculty.